Welcome to Year 3!

 Our enquiry this term is historical.
 We will be considering the impact that the Romans have had on our lives today, as well as using the terms BC and AD and placing events onto an historical timeline.

-We also have two RE enquiries to complete this term.
-Our big questions for these enquiries are 'Why is the Bible important to Christians today?' and 'What does it mean to be a Christian in Britain today?'.
+We also have an RE enquiry to complete this term.
+Our big question for this enquiry is 'Why is the Bible important to Christians today?'

 Year 3 thoroughly enjoyed learning all about the Romans!
 We learnt all about how the Romans have impacted our lives today.
 Many of us didn't know that the Romans invented so many things that we use today, such as calendars, laws and roads!
 We had an absolutely fantastic trip to the cinema to see Horrible Histories 'Rotten Romans'.
 The film was funny and engaging, yet very educational!